 The Oscillator comes from one Larry Williams, who (according to Wikipedia and Williams' own website) has lived an incredibly fascinating life.
 He is one of the best-selling authors of technical analysis and commodities trading.
 His daughter is actress Michelle Williams of Dawson's Creek fame.
 He twice ran for the U.S. Senate in Montana.
 He sells his techniques through a four-hour video seminar available for the low price of $1,695.

-He's since been arrested in Australia, was released on $1 million bail, and is awaiting extradition to the United States on tax-evasion charges.
+He's since been arrested in Australia and was just recently extradited to the United States to face tax-evasion charges.

 I mean, that's just a very full life.

 Buying in the absence of an ultimate signal

 I don't know that allegedly avoiding taxes (Williams is defending himself on the basis that there has been a mistake), even if proved, would necessarily undercut the validity of any statistical model, but I'll admit that it certainly doesn't increase my trust in the model and its reported riches.

 I'm just one of those people who believes you should invest your hard-earned money only for the long term and only in businesses you fully understand, rather than trading with a holding period of hours or days on the basis of the lines on a stock chart that are independent of things such as sustainable competitive advantages and growth opportunities.

 But working for the Motley Fool Hidden Gems service, it behooves me not to just find fault elsewhere, but to offer alternative solutions.
 So I thought about what it is that we, on the Hidden Gems team, would consider the ultimate buy signal, even if we would never put it in those terms.
 (We eschew the word "oscillator" as well.)